MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-weblogic-to-vm.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Deploy your Java WebLogic web app to WebLogic on Azure VMs
+# Deploy your Java WebLogic web app to WebLogic on Azure Virtual Machines

-This article shows you how to deploy a Java WebLogic web app with sign-in by Microsoft Entra account to WebLogic on Azure VMs.
+This article shows you how to deploy a Java WebLogic web app with sign-in by Microsoft Entra account to WebLogic on Azure Virtual Machines.

 This guidance assumes you have through any of the Java WebLogic web app examples for enabling security with Microsoft Entra ID.